Tanzu-Solutions-Engineering/TAP-WORKSHOP-DEVELOPERS/workshop/content/exercises/03-IDE-Tools.md

 file: partnertapdemo/src/main/java/com/partnertapdemo/partnertapdemo/HelloController.java
 ```

 With Learning Center, we are using the embedded Coder dev environment that runs in your browser.
 Of course, you can also code on your local machine using supported IDEs like Visual Studio Code and IntelliJ IDEA.
-In our app, we see HTTP endpoints defined for generating and displaying sensor data.
 Let's use the Developer Tooling in Tanzu Application Platform to run the application.

 ```editor:open-file
 file: partnertapdemo/Tiltfile